nchristiny/nchristiny.github.io/history/index.md

 ## 1337 5P33K
 Anyhoo, enough with the early video game nostalgia.
 The reason I brought it up is these early experiences were instrumental to my becoming acclimated and eventually intimate with the computer as a tool.

 Once we moved to Texas in the early nineties, a steady dial-up Internet connection became feasible.
-Using a blazing 2400 baud modem, I became a habitual Bulletin Board Service[^fn-6] (BBS) lurker and was introduced to the seedier side of the early Web: unfettered chat rooms where users with subversive screen names traded "WareZ" and communicated in new and cryptic languages (leet speak).
+Using a blazing 2400 baud modem, I became a habitual Bulletin Board Service[^fn-6] (BBS) lurker and was introduced to the seedier side of the early Web: unfettered chat rooms where users with subversive screen names traded "WareZ" and communicated in new and cryptic languages ("leet speak").
 Alongside questionable trading and outright piracy, the much more altruistic Shareware/freeware[^fn-7] movement was gloriously coming into its own.

 It was this formative experience which enamored me to the Free Open Source Software (FOSS) movement as we know it today.